 - Building your employability skills

-- Earning money to support yourself through your studies
+- Earning money to support yourself

 - Understanding the graduate recruitment process more fully

-Most universities that offer placement years will have a dedicated department to assist your placement search, but students can also search for and contact employers directly.
+Most universities that offer placement years will have a dedicated department to assist your placement search, but students can also search and contact employers directly.
 University careers fairs and the Accountancy Careers website are both good places to start.